-J. Don Birnam, a voting member of the New York Film Critics Online, has been a movie lover since he saw the first Teenage Mutant Ninja Turtles film in theaters at a tender age, and has been a devoted student of American film history every since.
+J. Don Birnam, the pseudonym of a New York City-based writer, is a voting member of the New York Film Critics Online and has been a movie lover since he saw the first Teenage Mutant Ninja Turtles film in theaters at a tender age.
+JDB has been a devoted student of American film history every since.
 His favorite films range from Back to the Future to West Side Story, depending on the time of day, and has a mildly unhealthy obsessions with the Academy Awards.
 Any similarity with the slightly unstable writer in the seminal 1944 film 'The Lost Weekend' is pure coincidence

 Jean-François Allaire is a true movie geek.
 In the past 20 years, he's written for Scr(i)pt magazine, Screenwriters Monthly and many websites (Corona's Coming Attractions, TNMC, Filmjerk and Joblo.)
 For the past decade, he's worked in the Canadian film industry as a distributor, screenwriting consultant and VOD expert.
 You can send him an email to: TCRF@hotmail.com

 Lucas Siegel is a freelance journalist, host, and writer with over a decade of comic book, movie, TV, and video game reporting.
 A lifelong Star Wars fan, the galaxy far, far away shares time in his brain with Disney, superheroes, all things geeky, and Chicago sports.
 He currently contributes to SyFyWire.com, StarWars.com, Slashfilm.com, and other outlets.
 Follow him on Twitter @LucasSiegel for more.

 Tyler resides in Brooklyn, NY but was raised in Northern Virginia, where trees are.
 He's a freelance writer, burrito enthusiast, and stand-up comedian.
 Tyler loves writing about horror movies, comic book films, and is a proud fan of Pauly Shore's body of work.